School / Justice Partnership

 Partners in Peach County signed the PEACH Pride Partnership agreement, also a School-Justice Partnership, on July 16, 2019.
 It is in effect for the 2019-2020 school year.

-We hope to extend the initiative to Crawford County for the 2020-2021 school year.
+We hope to also extend the initiative to Crawford County.